balancer/balancer-maths/python/README.md

 # Balancer Maths Python

-Python implementation of mathematics for Balancer pools.
+Python implementation of mathematics for Balancer v3

 > **Note**: This is the Python implementation within the [balancer-maths](https://github.com/balancer/balancer-maths) monorepo, which also contains TypeScript and Rust implementations.